yugabyte/aws-ansible/README.md

  .........
 ```

 Furthermore, it is also possible to exclude the vpc creation by setting vpc_create variable to false.
-Howerver, it is important to notice that if the vpc is not created, the user is expected to indicate the vpc id as well as the subnet ids, otherwise it would fail:
+However, it is important to notice that if the vpc is not created, the user is expected to indicate the vpc id as well as the subnet ids, otherwise it would fail:
 ```
 vpc_create: true #to indicate if VPC should be created or not
 #Indicate VPC id and subnet ids if vpc_create is set to false (already a VPC is present)